I am an Osteopath, Movement Teacher & Lecturer from the UK. Living and working in Seoul, South Korea.

 – Registered Member of the General Osteopathic Council in the UK (GOsC) – Registration number 9046

 – Member of the Osteopathic Sports Care Association, UK (OSCA)

 – Master Trainer Diploma in personal training (Level 3 REPS),

 – Certificate in Medical Acupuncture,

 – Certificate in Taping Techniques & Strapping,

-– Attended the Gross National Happiness (GNH) training in education & youth leadership (From the GNH Centre in Bhutan)
+– Gross National Happiness (GNH) training in education & youth leadership (From the GNH Centre in Bhutan)

 – Stretch Teacher Certificate in Stretch Therapy,

 – Certification in Functional Movement Systems (FMS) level 1 & 2.

 – Completed the OsteoMAP (Osteopathy, Mindfulness & Acceptance) programme at the British School of Osteopathy,